Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 FOREST LAWS AND THEIR IMPACT

-The forest laws divided the forests into three categories reserved, protected and village forests The best forests were reserved forests, Villagers could not take anything from these forests, they could not move freely or practise jhum cultivation and collect fruit or hunt animals/The forest department wanted trees which were suitable for buildings ships and railways.
+The forest laws divided the forests into three categories reserved, protected, and village forests The best forests were reserved forests, Villagers could not take anything from these forests, they could not move freely or practice jhum cultivation and collect fruit or hunt animals/The forest department wanted trees which were suitable for buildings ships and railways.
 As a result, many communities were forcibly displaced from their homes.

-Now, the forest department had a problem.
-From where would it get labour to cut trees for railway sleepers and to transport logs.
-Colonal officials found a solution.
+Now, the forest department has a problem.
+From where would it get labor to cut trees for railway sleepers and to transport logs.
+Colonial officials found a solution.
 Sometimes, they gave small patches of land to jhum cultivators in the forests.
-They allowed them to cultivate these lands on the condition that those who lived in the forest villages would have to provide labour to the forest department and look after the forests.
+They allowed them to cultivate these lands on the condition that those who lived in the forest villages would have to provide labor to the forest department and look after the forests.
 It ensured a regular supply of timber to the British government.
 Many tribals revolted against the forest laws.
-Once, such revolt was led by Songram Sangma in 1906 in Assam.
+Once, such a revolt was led by Songram Sangma in 1906 in Assam.

 EFFECTS OF THE BRITISH RULE

-3. During the 19th century, the traders and moneylenders started coming into the forests, to buy forest produce.
+3. During the 19th century, traders and moneylenders started coming into the forests, to buy forest produce.
 They offered to give cash wages and loans to the tribals and asked them to work for them (traders).
-This had adverse effect on the tribals/e.g., in Hazaribagh (present day Jharkhand) there was an area where Santhals reared cocoons.
+This hurt the tribals/e.g., in Hazaribagh (present-day Jharkhand) there was an area where Santhals reared cocoons.
 The traders sent their agents, who gave loans to the tribal people and collected the cocoons.
 The growers were given 3/or4/ for a thousand cocoons.
 These were then exported to Burdwan, where they were sold at five times the price.

 TRIBAL MOVEMENTS AGAINST BRITISH RULE